 No matter how many clients have signed up, if you’ve signed up for one of our standard guided trips, the trip is going.
-Period.
 That means no juggling of vacation schedules or travel plans.

 Our guide-to-client ratio is as good or better than any other tour provider we know.
-Many of our trips have a 3:1 client-to-guide ratio.
+Most of our trips have a 6:1 client-to-guide ratio or better.

 International Mountain Leader (IML) guide certification is the law in France, and is the industry-standard level of training for European guides.
 Our IML-certified guides include leaders in the field — a number have more than a decade of full-time guiding experience.

 Our guides have a specific focus and interest in trail running — they’re not hiking guides leading a trail running trip.
 Some of our guides are elite runners who are highly ranked by I-TRA, the International Trail Running Association.
 Others have been trail running or racing in the Alps for more than two decades.
 In every case, they have a strong interest in sharing their knowledge of trail running in the Alps.

 When you call larger companies, it’s rare to get somebody on the phone who really knows the on-the-ground details.
 We do, and can give appropriate advice each time you call.
-From May through September, we also have someone on-the-ground in the Alps, to help you if any challenges arise.
+From May through September, we also have maintain an on-the-ground, 24/7 help line in the Alps, to assist if any challenges arise.

-We offer a level of accommodations that include amenities such as private bathrooms and bedrooms at hotels, except for when we stay at more rustic alpine huts, which have shared facilities.
-We work with high-quality accommodations with whom we have long-standing relationships.
+Our trips maintain a level of accommodations that include amenities such as bedrooms with accompanying ensuite private bathrooms, except for our stays at rustic alpine huts, most of which have shared facilities.
+We work with high-quality hoteliers with whom we have long-standing relationships.